betteriot/betteriot-principles/README.md

         - Only necessary ports are exposed to the internet (e.g. no access to debug ports like SSH/Telnet/etc., hadoop ports not open, SMB ports not open, NoSQL/SQL server ports not open, etc. etc.)
         - Relevant Cookie flags and security headers (web) present where applicable (see OWASP guidelines)

-### 21. The organisation’s backend MAY implement additional secure setup options.
+### 21. The vendor’s backend MAY implement additional secure setup options.

     Assessment criteria:
     The product will be tested to check the following: